Margaret Mitchell was born 8 November 1900, and died 16 August 1949

 - Give of yourself with both hands and overflowing heart, but give only the excess after you have lived your own life.

-- Until you’ve lost your reputation, you never realize what a burden it was.
+- Until you’ve lost your reputation, you never realise what a burden it was.

 - Life’s under no obligation to give us what we expect.